Danielle Ponter: AFLW career

+Ponter was placed on Adelaide's inactive list ahead of the 2026 season due to her pregnancy.

+Personal life

+Ponter was married to her partner Nate on 14 April 2026.
+Ponter chose to keep her maiden name, rather than taking on the name Paredes.
+The couple announced their pregnancy in June of 2026, with their first child expected in December of that year.

 Recognition and awards

 While playing for St Mary's, Ponter won the Sharyn Smith Medal, the division best and fairest, in four consecutive seasons.

 She was nominated for the 2019 AFL Women's Rising Star award.
+In 2021, Ponter won the Mark of the Year, and in 2023, she was selected in the All-Australian team.

 At the 2025 NAIDOC Awards Ponter was presented with the Sportsperson Award.